MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-set-up-default-balancing-accounts.md

   - "sv-se"
 ---
 # How to: Set Up Default Balancing Accounts
-You can set up a default balancing account for each journal batch and have [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] automatically suggest a balancing account type and balancing account number on each journal line.
+You can set up a default balancing account for each journal batch and have FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] --> automatically suggest a balancing account type and balancing account number on each journal line.
 If you do not specify a default balancing account, you must fill in the fields manually.

 ### To set up default balancing accounts